 How to become member of the CBFP?

-Membership in the Congo Basin Forest Partnership (CBFP) is open, on a voluntary basis, to all States, international organizations and institutions, NGOs, research institutions and to the private sector.
+Membership to the Congo Basin Forest Partnership (CBFP) is voluntary and open to all States, international organizations and institutions, NGOs, research institutions and the private sector.
 In order to formalize membership, the CBFP recommends that members comply with the following procedure:

-♦ Express the desire to become a CBFP member and comply with the “cooperation framework of CBFP members”.
-This cooperation framework is publicly available in English and French on the CBFP website (key documents): Click here to download: http://cbfp.org/keydocs.html and http://cbfp.org/docclefs.html;
+- Express the interest to become a member of the CBFP and comply with the “cooperation framework of CBFP members”.
+This cooperation framework is publicly available in English and French on the CBFP website (key documents): Click here to download and here;

-♦ Prospective partners should have a regional scope of mission, with concrete projects, activities or operations in several countries within the COMIFAC area.
+- Prospective partners should have a regional mission scope, with concrete projects, activities or operations in several countries within the COMIFAC area.
 Inquiries from groups active only in one country will be referred to CEFDHAC for membership in a relevant existing national network or forum.

-♦ Submit a request to the CBFP Facilitator by email indicating the new member’s adherence to the principles of the cooperation framework.
-The letter should indicate the applicant’s priority actions and how they correspond to the COMIFAC Convergence Plan.
+- Submit a request to the CBFP Facilitator by email indicating the new member’s compliance to the principles of the cooperation framework.
+The letter should indicate the applicant’s priority actions and how they fall in line with the COMIFAC Convergence Plan.

-♦ Appoint one or more contact persons (at the headquarters and in the region), with one designated as a focal point.
-After receiving the request from the prospective member, the CBFP Facilitation shall send out a communiqué to all partners, informing them of the admission of the new member.
+- Appoint one or more contact persons (at the headquarters and in the region), with one designated as a focal point.
+After receiving the request from the prospective member, the CBFP Facilitation shall send out a note to all partners, informing them of the admission of the new member.

 - Actively sharing information concerning the partner’s activities with other members;